mary3210/mary3210/README.md

 ### Hi there 👋
 I'm a software engineer that's passionate about solving complex problems and creating responsive applications.
 I devoted myself to a life-long journey learning new technical skills and applying them to real world applications.
-When I'm not coding, I enjoy playing going for long walks at the part on sunny days or staying and playing video games.
+When I'm not coding, I enjoy going for long walks at the part on sunny days or staying and playing video games.

 <!--
 **mary3210/mary3210** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.